hphelion/documentation/cloudos/en/120/api/quickstart.md

             the <i>HP Cloud OS Administration Dashboard Guide</i>, which were provided on the FTP site for this release.

-To submit REST API calls, you will need your Keystone authentication credentials so you can generate security tokens.
+To submit REST API calls, you will need your OpenStack Keystone authentication credentials so you can generate security tokens.
 The steps are described in the [API Security Tokens](#API-Security-Tokens) section of this topic.

 As you walk through the examples in this topic and submit REST calls, you'll need to provide the actual values that pertain to your cloud.
 We'll